mnyrop/marii.info/_posts/2017-09-09-headless-test-dynamic-search.md

 Add a `spec` directory to the root of your site, and create `spec_helper.rb` and `lunr_spec.rb` inside it.
 You'll leave these empty for now and come back to them later.

-**.rspec**:
+#### .rspec:

-Next add an `.rspec` file to the root of your site, and give it the following information:
+Next add an `.rspec` file to the root of your site and give it the following information:

 ```
 --require spec_helper